Learning Outcomes

 Solicitors must avoid all forms of unlawful discrimination in professional dealings.
 This includes:

-• Indirect discrimination: Applying a provision or practice that puts people with a protected characteristic at a disadvantage without objective justification.
+- Indirect discrimination: Applying a provision, criterion, or practice (PCP) that puts people with a protected characteristic at a particular disadvantage compared to others, unless it is a proportionate means of achieving a legitimate aim (objective justification).

-• Harassment: Unwanted conduct related to a protected characteristic that violates dignity or creates a hostile environment.
+- Harassment: Unwanted conduct related to a protected characteristic (including sexual harassment) that violates dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.

-• Victimisation: Subjecting someone to a detriment because they made or supported a complaint under the Equality Act.
+- Victimisation: Subjecting someone to a detriment because they made, supported, or were believed to have made or supported a complaint (“protected act”) under the Equality Act.

 Worked Example 1.1